Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/C. Before & After Analysis.md

 | 2019 | 2249989796 | 2252326390 | 2336594 | 0.10 |
 | 2020 | 2345878357 | 2318994169 | -26884188 | -1.15 |

+#### Sale Metrics Comparison: 4 Weeks Before and After 2020-06-15 Across Years (2018, 2019, and 2020)

+1. **Overall Trend**:

+   - While there were slight increases in sales in the 4 weeks after compared to before for both 2018 and 2019, there was a noticeable decrease in sales in 2020, indicating a negative impact on sales during this period compared to previous years.

 ### Part 3.2: How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019 for 12 weeks period?

 ```sql